janbjorge/PGCacheWatch/README.md

 [![downloads](https://static.pepy.tech/badge/PGCacheWatch/month)](https://pepy.tech/project/PGCacheWatch)
 [![versions](https://img.shields.io/pypi/pyversions/PGCacheWatch.svg)](https://github.com/janbjorge/PGCacheWatch)

-PGCacheWatch is a Python library crafted to empower applications with real-time PostgreSQL event notifications for efficient cache invalidation, directly leveraging existing PostgreSQL infrastructure.
-This approach eliminates the need for additional technologies for cache management, simplifying your stack while enhancing performance and real-time data consistency.
+PGCacheWatch is a Python library that enhances applications with real-time PostgreSQL event notifications, enabling efficient cache invalidation.
+It leverages the existing PostgreSQL infrastructure to simplify cache management while ensuring performance and data consistency.

-## Key Advantages
+## Key Features
-- **Leverage Existing Infrastructure**: Utilizes PostgreSQL's native NOTIFY/LISTEN capabilities for event-driven cache invalidation, avoiding the overhead of integrating external caching systems.
+- Real-Time Notifications: Utilize PostgreSQL's NOTIFY/LISTEN for immediate cache updates.
-- **Asynchronous and Efficient**: Built on top of `asyncpg` for asynchronous database communication, ensuring non-blocking I/O operations and optimal performance.
+- Asynchronous Operations: Built on asyncpg for non-blocking database communication.
-- **Flexible Cache Invalidation Strategies**: Offers a variety of strategies (e.g., Greedy, Windowed, Timed) for nuanced cache invalidation control, tailored to different application needs.
+- Flexible Invalidation Strategies: Offers strategies like Greedy, Windowed, Timed for precise control.
-- **Simple Yet Powerful API**: Designed with simplicity in mind, offering a straightforward setup process and an intuitive API for managing cache invalidation logic.
+- Easy Integration: Simple setup with an intuitive API for managing cache logic.

+## Cache Invalidation Strategies
+PGCacheWatch supports multiple strategies for cache invalidation, designed to suit various application needs.

+- **Greedy**: Instantly invalidates cache on any related database change.
+Ideal for applications requiring the utmost data freshness.
+- **Windowed**: Aggregates database changes over a set period or event count before invalidating the cache.
+This strategy strikes a balance between performance and data freshness, suitable for applications where slight data staleness is acceptable.
+- **Timed**: Invalidates cache at fixed time intervals, regardless of database activity.
+Best for applications with predictable data access patterns, optimizing cache management while accommodating minor delays in data updates.

+Selecting the right strategy depends on your specific requirements for data freshness and system performance.

+## CLI Tool for NOTIFY Triggers

+PGCacheWatch includes a Command Line Interface (CLI) tool designed to streamline the setup of NOTIFY triggers and functions within your PostgreSQL database:

+- **CLI Tool**: Simplifies the creation and management of triggers and functions for the LISTEN/NOTIFY mechanism.
+This tool abstracts the complexity of script management, facilitating the integration of PGCacheWatch.
+- **Notify Triggers and Functions**: The CLI automates the application of PostgreSQL functions and triggers that emit NOTIFY signals for specified database events.
+This ensures PGCacheWatch is promptly informed of changes impacting the cache.
+- **Usage**: Executing a command such as `pgcachewatch install <tables-to-cache>` installs all necessary components to begin listening for database modifications and efficiently manage cache invalidation.
+- **Advantages**: Leveraging the CLI tool enables developers to quickly deploy real-time cache invalidation capabilities in their applications, bypassing the intricacies of manual PostgreSQL configuration.
+This approach not only conserves development resources but also minimizes the risk of setup errors.

+The CLI tool offers a straightforward method for implementing robust cache invalidation logic, capitalizing on the advanced features of PostgreSQL's NOTIFY/LISTEN without the need for extensive configuration.

 ## Installation
 To install PGCacheWatch, run the following command in your terminal: